 It was originally part of a larger aqueduct that was improved upon by the emperor Caracalla(211-217 A.D.) when he added a second channel in 212 A.D in order to supply his baths 91 Kilometers away from its primary water source.

-The aqueducts yielded 190,000m3 of water, per day.
+The aqueducts yielded 190,000m3 of water per day.

-Only the Arch itself, which crosses the Via Appia is visible today, as the ducts themselves have long since disappeared.
+Only the Arch itself, which crosses the Via Appia, is visible today, as the ducts themselves have long since disappeared.

-Another structure worth noting is Nero’s Aqueduct(Arcus Neroniani), built by the emperor Nero(54-68 A.D.) which drew water from Claudius’ aqueduct and ushered it to Nero’s imperial palace(Domus Aurea/Golden House).
+Another structure worth noting is Nero’s Aqueduct(Arcus Neroniani), built by the emperor Nero(54-68 A.D.), which drew water from Claudius’ aqueduct and ushered it to Nero’s imperial palace(Domus Aurea/Golden House).

-It is located on the present Via Statilia and can be seen in bits and pieces starting from the Porta Maggiore on through to the Palatine hill.
+It is located on the present Via Statilia and can be seen in bits and pieces starting from the Porta Maggiore on through to the Palatine Hill.

 One of the reasons the Aqueducts are visible above ground is that the Romans were known for efficiently getting sources from one point to another in the least amount of time and distance.
 This helps explain the monumental archways and bridges of the Aqueducts we see traverse throughout the city.